 The default time differencing scheme used for the horizontal pressure gradient is a leapfrog scheme and therefore the density used in all discrete expressions given above is the now density, computed from the now temperature and salinity.
-In some specific cases (usually high resolution simulations over an ocean domain which includes weakly stratified regions) the physical phenomenon that controls the time-step is internal gravity waves (IGWs).
-A semi-implicit scheme for doubling the stability limit associated with IGWs can be used [Brown and Campana 1978, Maltrud et al. 1998].
-It involves the evaluation of the hydrostatic pressure gradient as an average over the three time levels $t - \Delta t$, t, and $t + \Delta t$ (i.e. before, now and after time-steps), rather than at the central time level t only, as in the standard leapfrog scheme.
+In some specific cases (usually high resolution simulations over an ocean domain which includes weakly stratified regions) the physical phenomenon that controls the timestep is internal gravity waves (IGWs).
+A semi-implicit scheme for doubling the stability limit associated with IGWs can be used [??].
+It involves the evaluation of the hydrostatic pressure gradient as an average over the three time levels $t-\Delta t$, t, and $t+\Delta t$ (i.e. before, now and after time-steps), rather than at the central time level t only, as in the standard leapfrog scheme.